TALZENNA- talazoparib capsule

 Advise the patient to read the FDA-approved patient labeling (Patient Information).

-This product's label may have been updated.
-For current full prescribing information, please visit www.talzenna.com.
+This product's labeling may have been updated.
+For the most recent prescribing information, please visit http://www.talzenna.com.

 |This Patient Information has been approved by the U.S. Food and Drug Administration.||Issued 3/2020|